kareem3228/biometrics-fingerprint-system/README.md

 This alignment significantly improves matching performance.

-Identification Mode (1:N Matching)
+5. Identification Mode (1:N Matching)

 The system operates in identification mode, where a single query fingerprint is compared against all fingerprints in the database.
 The fingerprint with the highest similarity score is selected as the best match.

 An access decision is then made based on a global threshold.

-Evaluation and Threshold Selection
+6.Evaluation and Threshold Selection

 System performance is evaluated using labeled genuine and impostor fingerprint pairs.
 The evaluation includes: